 Credit hours for developmental courses are not counted in credit hours attempted; thus, grades from developmental classes are not counted toward cumulative GPA.
-Courses with a grade of NA (never attend), AU (audit), CE (credit by examination), IP (in progress), R (re-enroll), W (official withdraw) and WA (unofficial withdrawal for audit) are not considered in credit hours attempted and not counted toward cumulative GPA.
+Courses with a grade of AU (audit), CE (credit by examination), I (incomplete), IP (in progress), P (pass), R (re-enroll), W (withdrawal)

+and WA (withdrawal for audit) are not considered in credit hours attempted and not counted toward cumulative GPA.
+For information about federal regulations pertaining to Financial Aid Sastisfactory Academic Progress requirements, see the section "Financial Aid Satisfactory Academic Progress (SAP) requirements".